-The network will also stop selling devices that are only 3G compatible and require an upgrade of all devices to be compatible with 4G LTE.
+The network has also stopped selling devices that are only 3G compatible and requires an upgrade of all devices to be compatible with 4G LTE.

-2. What Types of Tech Devices Will the Verizon 3G Sunset Effect?
+2. What Types of Tech Devices Does Verizon Shutting Down 3G Effect?

-When we think of 3G, most of us think about using our phones to access the internet, peruse apps, or stream media.
+When we think of Verizon 3G being discontinued, most of us think about using our phones to access the internet, peruse apps, or stream media.
 The average American uses about 11 gigabytes of data every month on their cell phones, which are connected via a 3G, 4G, or 5G network.
 But the Verizon sunset goes well beyond just affecting smartphones.

 One of the most common and important IoT devices used for both homes and businesses is security and surveillance systems.
 Video surveillance, door access systems, and remote alarms all require a network connection.
 Many modern security systems also feature remote access and alert features, so you can monitor video feeds or receive notifications on your smartphone.

 While some systems utilize a WiFi connection, they may use wireless networks as a backup.
-So, Verizon’s 3G sunset may impact important devices used in your home or commercial security systems.
+So, Verizon’s 3G being discontinued may impact important devices used in your home or commercial security systems.

-3. What Do I Need to do Before the Verizon Sunset?
+3. What Do I Need to Do to Respond to Verizon Shutting Down 3G?

-You may also want to consider upgrading other IoT devices to avoid any issues once the sunset completes.
+You may also want to consider upgrading other IoT devices to avoid any issues following the 3G CDMA shutdown.
 For instance, many homes and offices have remote climate control devices or doorbell cameras.
 Upgrading to 4G or 5G connections will make these devices more reliable and operate much faster.

 Over to You

-The Verizon 3G sunset and the subsequent rollouts from other networks is a gamechanger for technology.
-Our devices will only continue to be faster and more powerful, but the end of 3G networks could cause issues with older network devices.
+The Verizon 3G sunset and the subsequent rollouts from other networks is a game-changer for technology.
+Our devices will only continue to be faster and more powerful, but Verizon shutting down 3G could cause issues with older network devices.

-Remember that the Verizon CDMA sunset goes beyond just smartphones and other devices used to access the internet.
+Remember that Verizon’s 3G being discontinued goes beyond just smartphones and other devices used to access the internet.
 It could impact important devices you use for home or business security, too.

-When it comes to commercial and residential security, you don’t want to risk any connection issues with the Verizon sunset.
-2 Krew utilizes the latest security tech and we offer maintenance programs for regular system upgrades to ensure that your devices are always working.
+When it comes to commercial and residential security, you don’t want to risk any connection issues with Verizon’s CDMA shutdown.
+2 Krew utilizes the latest security tech, and we offer maintenance programs for regular system upgrades to ensure that your devices are always working.

 If you are unsure about your security devices or you’re considering a full system upgrade, please connect with 2 Krew.
 We offer customized security solutions with top-of-the-line technology designed to offer reliable protection.